YaleDHLab/dhlab-site/_news/2021-03-30-summer-training.md

 spotlight: false
 image_layout: simple
 teaser: |
-  Apply for a DH Training Scholarship in 2021!
+  Learn more about the digital humanities this summer!
 The Yale Digital Humanities Lab is excited to announce a limited number of $500 scholarships to support participation in digital  humanities workshops.
 All Yale students and library staff are eligible to apply.
 ---

 Looking to learn more about the digital humanities this summer?
 Apply for a DH Training Scholarship!
 The Yale Digital Humanities Lab (DHLab) is excited to announce a limited number of $500 scholarships for Yale students and library staff participating in digital humanities workshops at other institutions.